cristianoliveira/awesome4girls/README.md

   - [Women Who Code](https://www.womenwhocode.com) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/a/a4/Flag_of_the_United_States.svg" alt="United States" width="30">

-    Women Who Code (WWCode) is a U.S. based 501(c)(3) non-profit dedicated to inspiring women to excel in technology careers.
+    Women Who Code (WWCode) is a U.S. based 501(c)(3) nonprofit dedicated to inspiring women to excel in technology careers.
 We connect amazing women with other like minded amazing women around the globe who unite under one simple notion – the world of technology is much better with women in it.

 ## Initiatives/Programs
   Initiatives that have the goal to prepare women for a tech career.